 Since I began Mobile Home Living in 2011, we have published over 500 articles and received over 6,000 mobile home-related questions and comments.
 I’m proud to say that I have personally replied to every single question!
 In several cases, I was able to get an expert to answer the questions (being married to a licensed master plumber/contractor has its perks).
 That’s how we got the idea for this new Ask a Mobile Home Expert Series.

 Mobile home venting systems are pretty cool!
 The way it all works together to create a happy and healthy home is neat.
 Imagine if we had to live with our sewage smells – what an awful thought!
-Here are a few scenarios where homeowners were dealing with mobile home venting issues.
+Here are a few scenarios of homeowners fixing mobile home venting issues.

 We are having a sewage odor problem that comes and goes.
 It’s worse in the laundry room and since the air conditioner unit is close the smell gets distributed all over the house.
 We have a brand new septic system (only 1-year-old) and only the kitchen and the toilets drain to the septic system.
 Everything else drains to the backyard as gray water.
 There is no odor where the gray water drains, and there is no odor under the house.
 A plumber fixed the ventilation stack about 9 months ago and within about 2 weeks we had no more odor problems until about 3 weeks ago.
 Since then, the plumber has come back out, but we are still getting the smell.
 Any ideas?